inappstory/ugc-android-sdk/README.md

 1) [Initialize InAppStory SDK](https://github.com/inappstory/android-sdk#sdk-initialization)
 2) In [AppearanceManager](https://github.com/inappstory/android-sdk#sdk-initialization) (in global or for `StoriesList`) you need to set `csHasUgc` as true.
-3) For `StoriesList` set click callback from UGC item with `setOnUGCItemClick(OnUGCItemClick callback)`.
-In callback you can open Editor with method from `UGCInAppStoryManager.openEditor(Context ctx)`
+3) For `StoriesList` set click callback from UGC item with `setOnUGCItemClick(callback: OnUGCItemClick)`.
+In callback you can open Editor with method from `UGCInAppStoryManager.openEditor(ctx: Context, ugcInitData: HashMap<String, Any?>? = null)`

 For example: